Mayan languages: Word formation

 Compounding of noun roots to form new nouns is commonplace; there are also many morphological processes to derive nouns from verbs.
 Verbs also admit highly productive derivational affixes of several kinds, most of which specify transitivity or voice.

 As in other Mesoamerican languages, there is a widespread metaphorical use of roots denoting body parts, particularly to form locatives and relational nouns, such as Kaqchikel -pan ("inside" and "stomach") or -wi ("head-hair" and "on top of").

 Mayan loanwords

 A number of loanwords of Mayan or potentially Mayan origins are found in many other languages, principally Spanish, English, and some neighboring Mesoamerican languages.
 In addition, Mayan languages borrowed words, especially from Spanish.

 A Mayan loanword is cigar.
 The Mayan word for "tobacco" is sic and sicar means "to smoke tobacco leaves".
 This is the most likely origin for cigar and thus cigarette.

-The English word "hurricane", which is a borrowing from the Spanish word huracán is considered to be related to the name of Maya storm deity Jun Raqan.
-However, it is probable that the word passed into European languages from a Cariban language or Taíno.
+The English word "hurricane", which is a borrowing from the Spanish word huracán is considered by some to be related to the name of Maya storm deity Jun Raqan.
+However, it is more likely that the word passed into European languages from the Island Carib language or Taíno.